US officials say 7 killed in Kabul airport evacuation chaos

-KABUL, Afghanistan (AP) — Afghans rushed onto the tarmac of the capital’s airport on Monday as thousands tried to flee the country after the Taliban seized power with stunning speed.
-Some clung to the side of a U.S. military transport plane before takeoff, in a widely shared video that captured the sense of desperation as America’s 20-year war comes to a chaotic end.
+KABUL, Afghanistan (AP) — Thousands of Afghans rushed onto the tarmac of Kabul's international airport Monday, some so desperate to escape the Taliban capture of their country that they held onto an American military jet as it took off and plunged to death in chaos that killed at least seven people, U.S. officials said.

+The crowds of people rushing the airport came as the Taliban enforced their rule over the wider capital after a lightning advance across the country that took just over a week to dethrone the country's Western-backed government.
+While there were no major reports of abuses, many stayed home and remained fearful as the insurgents' advance saw prisons emptied and armories looted.

 The Taliban swept into Kabul on Sunday after President Ashraf Ghani fled the country, bringing an end to a two-decade campaign in which the U.S. and its allies had tried to transform Afghanistan.
-The country's Western-trained security forces collapsed or fled in the face of an insurgent offensive that tore through the country in just over a week, ahead of the planned withdrawal of the last American troops at the end of the month.
+The country's Western-trained security forces collapsed or fled, ahead of the planned withdrawal of the last American troops at the end of the month.

-In the capital, a tense calm set in, with most people hiding in their homes as the Taliban deployed fighters at major intersections.
-There were scattered reports of looting and armed men knocking on doors and gates, and the streets were eerily quiet for a city of 5 million people usually jammed with traffic.
-Fighters could be seen searching vehicles at one of the city’s main squares.

 Videos circulating on social media showed hundreds of people running across the tarmac as U.S. troops fired warning shots in the air.
 One showed a crowd pushing and shoving its way up a staircase, trying to board a plane, with some people hanging off the railings.

-In another video, hundreds of people could be seen running alongside a U.S. Air Force transport plane as it moved down a runway.
+In another video, hundreds of people could be seen running alongside a U.S. Air Force C-17 transport plane as it moved down a runway.
 Some clung to the side of the jet just before takeoff.
+Another video showed several falling through the air as the airplane rapidly gained altitude over the city.

+Senior military officials, who spoke on condition of anonymity to discuss the ongoing operation, told The Associated Press that the chaos left seven dead, including several who fell from the flight.

-That raised questions about how much longer aircraft would be able to safely take off and land.
-The Pentagon declined to comment on the chaos at the airport.
+The storming of the airport, seen from space by passing satellites, raised questions about how much longer aircraft would be able to safely take off and land.

 “There was no room for us to stand," said the 24-year-old.
 “Children were crying, women were shouting, young and old men were so angry and upset, no one could hear each other.
 There was no oxygen to breathe.”

-After another woman fainted and was carried off the plane, Arifi gave up and went back home.
+After a woman fainted and was carried off the plane, Arifi gave up and went back home.

 The U.S. Embassy has been evacuated and the American flag lowered, with diplomats relocating to the airport to aid with the evacuation.
 Other Western countries have also closed their missions and are flying out staff and nationals.